Laws of LT

 - Traditionals with unknown author belong into "X Folk", with X being the language.

 - National anthems belong into "National Anthems".

-- Lyrics should preferably be written in the letters of the original language (kyrillic, greek, arabic, kanji, devanagari etc.).
+- Lyrics should preferably be written in the writing script of the original language (Cyrillic, Greek, Arabic, Kanji, Devanagari etc.).